Institute of Professional Editors Limited: Awards

+Past Winners of the Rosie

+The Rosanne Fitzgibbon Editorial Award ('the Rosie', after how Rosanne was known) honours the memory of Rosanne Fitzgibbon (1947–2012), a distinguished editor and recipient of the inaugural Beatrice Davis Editorial Fellowship in 1992.

+The Rosie recognises excellence in editing, as demonstrated in one work, with testimony from author, publisher and editor.
+The Rosie was inaugurated in 2017 with the winner announced at the 8th IPEd National Editors Conference.

 IPEd Accreditation Scheme

 The IPEd Accreditation Scheme aims to establish a level of competency among editors to benefit both editors and publishers.
 Candidates are expected to complete an examination that tests editorial skills and knowledge, and, on attaining accreditation, provide evidence of ongoing professional development.
 Successful candidates are entitled to use the postnominal "AE" and "IPEd Accredited Editor" in their professional profiles.

 Biannual national editors conference

 A national editors conference has been held every two years since 2003, and is managed and hosted by each branch in turn.

 Professional development

 In addition to the conferences, each branch of IPEd runs its own professional development activities, including seminars, workshops and courses.

 Mentoring

 IPEd runs a national mentoring scheme in which mainly beginning editors are match with experienced editing mentors.
 Mentoring can take the form of general career advice or specific editorial training.